techvoices/techvoices.github.io/src/posts/announce-german-testing-day2020.md

 How to Submit: Call for Proposals in [English](http://p352444.mittwaldserver.info/fileadmin/user_upload/5.0_GTD/2020/cfp/GTD_2020_Call_for_Papers_-_EN.pdf) or [German](https://www.germantestingday.info/german-testing-day-2020/programm/call-for-papers.html)

   * Use [German Testing Day own submission system](http://confcall.germantestingday.info/)
-  * If you have joined SpeakEasy as mentee, even if you did not yet have mentor assigned, mention SpeakEasy in the Notes field.
+  * If you have joined TechVoices as mentee, even if you did not yet have mentor assigned, mention TechVoices in the Notes field.
-  * If you have not joined SpeakEasy yet, please do so by scheduling a [short chat](https://calendly.com/maaret-pyhajarvi/speakeasy-mentees)
+  * If you have not joined TechVoices yet, please do so by scheduling a [short chat](https://calendly.com/maaret-pyhajarvi/techvoices-mentees)
-  * You can apply for the conference also without SpeakEasy but please only mention SpeakEasy if you have already a connection with us.
+  * You can apply for the conference also without TechVoices but please only mention TechVoices if you have already a connection with us.